 First impressions… JP and Jen are talkers, hah!
-I was hugely impressed by how well they knew this young industry; they were experts in it, that was obvious.
+I was hugely impressed by how well they knew this young industry.
+They were experts in it, that was obvious.
 I immediately knew they were techy, hard working and proactive.
 And they loved coffee!

-My first impression of the voice first world was: this is all so new.
-There are not many people/organisations doing this.
-The fact I was involved in a tech startup in such an innovative industry was very cool.
+My first impression of the voice world was: this is all so new.
+There are not many people, let alone organisations, doing this.

-I remember first meeting you that November when I came to London for an event with JP!
+I remember first meeting you that November when I came to London for an event with JP.
 So what does your role as Producer look like now, on a day-to-day basis?
 Are there any tasks that you think would surprise people?

 Day to day, I’m essentially making sure the tasks are either being completed by the team, helping get the task ready for the team to complete, or creating a new task that needs to be done.
 With so many projects, we have to be efficient, thorough and flexible, because things always come up.

 I actually think working remotely has helped us in this area: we had to be really intentional.
 Some of our colleagues are overseas too, so remote work puts us all in the same box – we’re all on a screen drinking our own drinks.

 I definitely see what you mean there.
-I miss hanging out with the team in person but I mostly worked remotely even pre-pandemic, so it’s felt slightly more normal for me.
+I miss hanging out with the team in person but I worked remotely even pre-pandemic, so it’s felt slightly more normal for me.

 What’s your favourite part of working as a Producer at Vixen Labs?

 My day is varied.
 I could be working on a fair few projects in a day.
 Although it takes mental strength to hop between them, it does create variety.
-My favourite part of the day is usually the standup – I think that was one of our best adaptations when we all started working remotely, it’s really nice to have a daily check-in.
+My favourite part of the day is usually the standup.
+I think that was one of our best adaptations when we all started working remotely, it’s really nice to have a daily check in.

 When we started to get more projects rolling in, Jen and JP employed an Executive Producer (thank goodness!) who became my line manager, Tim.
 In my opinion, that was one of Vixen’s best decisions of 2020 – he is a great manager.

+Yay!
+We love Tim.
 And finally – you’re Vixen’s resident athlete (sorry JP).
 Are there any personal goals for running or cycling on the horizon?

 Always!
 With running, my goals are usually just to get faster.
 I want to get personal bests for both one mile, and five kilometres by the summer.
-I’ll be aiming for twenty minutes something for the 5km, and a sub-6-minute mile.
+I’ll be aiming for twenty minutes something for the 5km, and a sub 6-minute mile.
 It is trickier as there aren’t any races at the moment due to COVID, but I’ll give it a shot.

 Cycling is my adventure sport.
 I usually do one challenge a year (which isn’t necessarily cycling) and this year I’m thinking about a 24-hour road cycle… but that’s quite something.
 I’ve had rough thoughts about cycling to a town and back in the daylight, then sticking close to a local loop in the dark.
 But yeah, all thoughts at the moment.